webvirtcloud/webvirtcloud/README.md

 http://manage.webvirtcloud.app
 ```

+> [!WARNING]
-**Warning**: If you use `webvirtcloud.app` or your own wildcard domain you need to allow SSL certificate in browser.
+> If you use `webvirtcloud.app` or your own wildcard domain you need to allow SSL certificate in browser.

 For assets: